TSChallenges/tschallenges-mlops-challenge-npci_mlops_assigment_1-NPCI_MLOPS_Assignmenttemplate/README.md

 ![](protectedfiles/commitbutton.png)

-   - Sync your changes using
+   - Sync your changes using `Sync Changes` button
 6. **Submit Your Work:**
    - Once your changes are committed, your work will be automatically received and queued for evaluation.